sathomas/jsDataV.is/src/text/ch5/02-javascript.md

 })
 ```

-We're almost ready to show our new and improved time line to the world, but there's one final refinement we can make.
+We're almost ready to show our new and improved timeline to the world, but there's one final refinement we can make.
 Our current version shows or hides a play's details all at once.
-This transition can be abrupt to users as content appears or disappears instantly.
-We can provide a better experience by gracefully transitioning between the two states, and a natural transition for this time line is animating the height of the content.
+This transition can be abrupt to users, as content appears or disappears instantly.
+We can provide a better experience by gracefully transitioning between the two states, and a natural transition for this timeline is animating the height of the content.
 When the details are hidden, they have a height of 0.
 And when we want to show them, we will gradually animate the height to its natural value.

 It's possible to add these animations using JavaScript.
 The jQuery library, in fact, has a fairly extensive set of animation functions.
 In modern browsers, however, it is much better to animate content using CSS transitions.
-Web browsers are optimized for CSS, often offloading the computations to special high performance graphics co-processors.
+Web browsers are optimized for CSS, often offloading the computations to special high-performance graphics co-processors.
 In those cases CSS-based animations can perform several orders of magnitude better than JavaScript.
 The only disadvantage to using CSS for animations is a lack of support in older browsers.
 But animation isn't usually _critical_ to most web pages.
-Sure it's nice, but if a user with an older browser misses out on the graceful transitions, it isn't the end of the world.
+Sure, it's nice, but if a user with an older browser misses out on the graceful transitions, it isn't the end of the world.
 The web page will still _function_ just fine.

 The CSS `transition` property is the simplest way to define a CSS animation.
 It specifies the actual property to animate, the duration of the animation, and the _easing function_ to follow.
 Here's a rule we could use in our example: